shader-slang/slang/docs/command-line-slangc-reference.md

 **-source-embed-name &lt;name&gt;**

-The name used as the basis for variables output for source embedding
+The name used as the basis for variables output for source embedding.

 <a id="source-embed-language"></a>